pnochisaki/young-inglewood/_content/pages/contact.md

       Please text us at: or email us at hosp@younginglewood.com.
 We will get back to you within one business day.
     question: What’s the best way to reach Young Inglewood?
-  - answer: "We would love to have you in our membership.
+  - answer: "We would love to welcome you to our membership.
 We have several membership options that you can see and join from <a href=“https://www.younginglewood.com/membership”>our membership page</a>.
       FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines